Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-ecGKcdGYi4o.md

 ---
-title: "Q&A: You like to watch the modding community suffer, don't you."
+title: "September 8th, 2020 Livestream Q&A: You like to watch the modding community suffer, don't you."
 date: "2020-09-08"
 layout: transcript
 topics: